Erdogan tells Turks to buy crumbling lira as Trump turns the screws

 “Our relations with Turkey are not good at this time!” he wrote.

 An important emerging market, Turkey borders Iran, Iraq and Syria and has been mostly pro-Western for decades.
-Financial upheaval there risks further destabilizing an already volatile region.
+Financial upheaval there risks further destabilising an already volatile region.

-Although Erdogan struck a defiant tone and warned of “economic war,” his foreign ministry called for diplomacy and dialogue to solve problems with Washington and Trade Minister Ruhsar Pekcan said “we implore President Trump to return to the negotiating table.”

-The new duties on Turkey are double the level that Trump imposed in March on steel and aluminum imports from a range of countries.
-The White House said he had authorized them under Section 232 of U.S. trade law, which allows for tariffs on national security grounds.
+The new duties on Turkey are double the level that Trump imposed in March on steel and aluminium imports from a range of countries.
+The White House said he had authorised them under a section of U.S. trade law that allows for tariffs on national security grounds.

 Turkey’s trade ministry said the tariffs were against World Trade Organisation rules.

-While Turkey and the United States are at odds over a host of issues, the most pressing disagreement has been about the fate of American Christian pastor Andrew Brunson, who is on trial on terrorism charges for allegedly supporting a group that Ankara blames for the failed coup.
+While Turkey and the United States are at odds over a host of issues, the most pressing disagreement for Trump has been the fate of American Christian pastor Andrew Brunson, who is on trial on terrorism charges for allegedly supporting a group that Ankara blames for a failed coup in 2016.
 He denies the charges.

 Turkish officials held talks in Washington this week but there was no breakthrough.

-The Turkish crisis has set off a wave of selling across emerging market assets, reviving the specter of contagion that has been the sector’s Achilles heel for decades.
+The Turkish crisis set off a wave of selling across emerging market assets, reviving the spectre of contagion that has been the sector’s Achilles heel for decades.

 “If there is anyone who has dollars or gold under their pillows, they should go exchange it for liras at our banks.
 This is a national, domestic battle,” he told a crowd in the northeastern city of Bayburt.

-“Some countries have engaged in behavior that protects coup plotters and knows no laws or justice,” he said.
-“Relations with countries who behave like this have reached a point beyond salvaging.”
+“Some countries have engaged in behaviour that protects coup plotters and knows no laws or justice,” he said.
+“Relations with countries who behave like this have reached a point beyond salvaging,” said Erdogan, who warned of “economic war.”

 Ivo Daalder, a former U.S. ambassador to NATO and now president of the Chicago Council on Global Affairs think tank, said Turkey could grind decision-making at NATO’s headquarters in Brussels to a halt if the dispute with Trump got out of hand.